ONLINE HELP

 2. Click where the control will be created in the window or page.To view the characteristics of the control, select "Description" in the context menu.

-Remark: The dimensions of the control are optimized to take up the available space at the specified position.
-If the control size does not suit you, press Ctrl + Z: the control size will be reset to default.
+Note: The dimensions of the field created are optimized to occupy the space available at the position indicated..
+If the field size doesn't suit you, use the Ctrl + Z key combination: the field will return to its default size.

 The characteristics of a Dashboard control are described in the "Details" and "Content" tabs of the control description window ("Description" in the context menu).

-"Details" tab: Dimensions and overview of Dashboard control
+"Detail" tab: Dimensions and layout of thearray field

 The "Details" tab allows you to specify the following options:

-• Variable width of Widgets: In this case, you can define the number of columns found in the Dashboard control as well as the height of cells.
+• Variable width of Widgets: In this case, it is possible to define the number of columns in the Dashboard control and the height of the cells..

-• Variable number of Widgets: In this case, you can define the size of cells (width and height in pixels).
+• Variable number of Widgets: In this case, you can define the cell size (width and height in pixels)..

 • Fixed width and number of Widgets .
 In this case, you can define the number of columns and the size of the cells.
-The "Adapt" buttons are used to adapt the number of columns according to the size of cells (and conversely).
+The "Adapt" buttons are used to adapt the number of columns according to the size of cells and vice versa.

 • the margins between the different widgets displayed in the Dashboard control.

-WEBDEV - Server codeWEBDEV - Browser code "Details" tab: Position of the context menu
+WEBDEV - Server codeWEBDEV - Browser code "Detail" tab: Position of contextual menu

-The context menu of the Dashboard control allows users to:
+The context menu of Dashboard control allows the Web user to:

 • Switch to edit mode.
-The edit mode allows the user to change the order of widgets, to modify their size, ...
-The available options can be configured by DashMode.
+Edit mode allows the user to change the order of widgets, modify their size, etc. These options can be configured using the DashMode function..

 • Restore initial configuration.

 The context menu of the Dashboard control opens via a button in the control.
-You can:
+It is possible to:

 • specify the button to use (option "Button").
 By default, a button is created when creating the Dashboard control.
 It is possible to use another button found in the page.
 This button must be associated with the "Open the Dashboard menu" action ("General" tab of the button description window).
 If the "None" button is selected, the context menu will not appear.